pcubillos/ApJtemplate/README.md

 ### Be Kind:

-Feel free to use, modify, share, and send feedback to us about this template, but, please, be kind and aknowledge the effort of the authors.
-Thanks!
+Feel free to use, modify, and share this template with others.
+Send us feedback if you have any comment.

 ### License:

-Copyright (c) 2016 Patricio Cubillos and Joseph Harrington.
-This ApJ template is open-source software under the MIT license (see LICENSE).
+This ApJ template is public-domain software under the CC0 license (see LICENSE).